 The Early Days

-In July of 2009 Brad and Jonathan, responded to a post on the Animal Rescue Flights internet forum about a dire situation in Georgia regarding animal shelters that were running out of food.
+In July of 2009 Jonathan and Brad, responded to a post on the Animal Rescue Flights internet forum about a dire situation in Georgia regarding animal shelters that were running out of food.
 The two best friends decided to use their companies, Eyetique and Shadyside Inn All Suites Hotel, to raise money to help save some of these animals.
 Their efforts raised over 48,000 pounds of dog food which Brad and Jonathan, along with Brad’s wife Linda, personally delivered to Georgia area shelters.
 This experience gave the guys their first taste of fundraising.
-Upon their return home on July 9th the City of Pittsburgh decreed by proclamation that this date would be forever known as the Eyetique and Shadyside Inn Suites “Puppy Eyes Day” in the Pittsburgh.
+Upon their return home on July 9th the City of Pittsburgh decreed by proclamation that this date would be forever known as the Eyetique and Shadyside Inn All Suites Hotel “Puppy Eyes Day” in the Pittsburgh.

 Formally Becoming A Non-Profit